VictoriaTGu/codepractice/income-smoothing/README.md

 or prior to that day while also satisfying any previous expenses.

 ### Income Smoothing
-This is a repeat of the comments above the `IncomeBalancer` class.
+This is a repeat of the comments above the `IncomeSmoother` class.

-This class encapsulates a priority queue data structure that re-balances the amounts of each of its elements every time a new amount is added so that, whenever possible, the new income event has a amount equal to or greater than the average spendable amounts of all the elements in the queue.
+This class encapsulates a priority queue data structure that re-balances the amounts of each of its elements every time a new amount is added so that, whenever possible, the new income event has a amount equal to or greater than the average amounts of all the elements in the queue.

 It assumes that amounts are pushed into the queue sequentially in time and that income can only be distributed forward in time (you can save income and use it in the future, but you can't take income from the future and use it in the present).

-The balancer also will NOT take so much money from a prior income source that the prior income source now has a amount less than the average amount.
+The smoother also will NOT take so much money from a prior income source that the prior income source now has a amount less than the average amount.

-E.G. (This example also appears in income_balancer_test.py) Push(200)
+e.g. (This example also appears in income_smoother_test.py)

+Push(200)

-Push(500) # this is greater than avg 350 so nothing is done Push(200) # this is less than avg 300 so push 100 from 500 to 200
+Push(500) # this is greater than avg 350 so nothing is done

+Push(200) # this is less than avg 300 so push 100 from 500 to 200

 The elements are now:

     (200)

     (400)

     (300) # which is now >= avg 300

 Now we push a fourth element:

 Push(100) # this is less than avg 250 so push 150 from 400 to 100

 The elements are now:

     (200)

     (250)

     (300)

     (250) # which is now >= avg 250

 #### How It Is Used
-The IncomeBalancer interface is generic enough that you could push income events as they arrive in chronological order, but considering that multiple income sources are possible it made more sense to push weekly nonallocated income amounts so that it would smooth the weekly nonallocated income rather than just smoothing individual income events.
+The IncomeSmoother interface is generic enough that you could push income events as they arrive in chronological order, but considering that multiple income sources are possible it made more sense to push weekly nonallocated income amounts so that it would smooth the weekly nonallocated income rather than just smoothing individual income events.

-The `balancer.to_dict()` then returns a mapping of week indices to spendable income, which is income minus allocations for expenses and the amount saved for future weeks.
+The `smoother.to_dict()` then returns a mapping of week indices to spendable income, which is income minus allocations for expenses and the amount saved for future weeks.
 The `generate_timeseries` function then uses this to determine, as it iterates through income sources, how much to assign to spendable based on what week it occurs.

-## In A Production Environment
+## In a Production Environment

 ### Handling Streaming Events
 A production environment would probably need to take in a stream of events coming in (income sources and expenses with expected schedules) for many people, use the factory function to translate them into sub-classes of ScheduledEvent, and then store them into database tables with user id as a foreign key.
-Kafka would be one such tool for taking in streaming events and moving them through such a pipeline.
+Kafka would be one such tool for taking in streaming events and moving them through this pipeline.

 ### Assigning Allocations and Sources
 The current implementation requires heap space for tracking weekly nonallocated income and